d9pouces/django-floor/doc/source/views.rst

     ]

 Then define the setting `FLOOR_URL_CONF` to 'myproject.urls.my_urls'.
-Now, you can define all your views, as explained in `https://docs.djangoproject.com/en/1.8/topics/http/urls/#example`.
+Now, you can define all your views, as explained in the doc `doc <https://docs.djangoproject.com/en/1.8/topics/http/urls/#example>`_.

 Index view